riyajain26/meta-learning-models/maml/README.md

 ### core/eeg_meta_dataset.py

-- Creates a meta-dataset from EEG recordings suitable for few-shot learning.
+- Defines the data loading pipeline for few-shot EEG classification.
-- Defines tasks with support and query splits per class.
+- Dynamically samples tasks (episodes) from the dataset with N classes and K support/Q query examples per class.
-- Reads EEG samples and labels from .npy files and metadata.csv.
+- Provides support and query sets for each task to train and evaluate MAML.
-- Easily extensible for different EEG datasets.
+- Supports EEG .npy files and loads labels and participant/session metadata from metadata.csv.

 ### core/train.py